Four tech trends that will define 2021

 Tech Trend 4.
 Electric vehicles

-There’s no doubt electric vehicles (EV) are the future of the automotive industry: they’re environmentally beneficial and cheaper to run and maintain.
+There’s no doubt electric vehicles (EV) are the future of the automotive industry.
+They’re environmentally beneficial and cheaper to run and maintain.
 We’ve seen the capabilities and possibilities of EV with Tesla’s Model 3, X and S, which offer insane performance and improvements over its fossil fuel counterparts but are only available at a premium.
-The number of EV models is set to increase in 2021 — as much as 50 per cent in Australia — and with a well-supported charging network, EVs may finally transition from an ‘enthusiast alternative’ to being a viable option for the mass market.
+The number of EV models is set to increase in 2021 — as much as 50 per cent in Australia.
+With a well-supported charging network, EVs may finally transition from an ‘enthusiast alternative’ to being a viable option for the mass market.

 WHAT WE DO